mitchelmcfarland/4240-port-scanner/README.md

 Port scanning is a network security technique that reveals which ports are open along with other additional inforamtion.
 System admins use port scanning to check their own networks and security policies for vulnerabilities.
 Attackers can also use port scans to gain reconnaissance about the inner workings of a network if system admins are not diligent.
 There a several different types of port scanners.
 This project uses a TCP connect scan.

+## Services
+This project uses socket.getservbyport() which returns the service name associated with a port number.

 ## Banner Grabbing
 Banner grabbing reveals information like the name and version of the network host.
+This project uses active banner grabbing to ideally isolate the name and version of the network host.

 ## Common Vulnerabilites and Exposures (CVE)
 Common Vulnerabilites and Exposures (CVE) is a list of known vulnerabilites.
 This project uses information gained from banner grabbing to seach the NIST's CVE API (https://nvd.nist.gov/developers/vulnerabilities).
 Currently, it is really only effective when the service is http or OpenSSH is used.